 We have different competitors in each of our business areas.
 We primarily compete against smaller companies, which only provide a few services in our research models business, and numerous other companies of varying sizes in our biomedical products and services business.
 A few of our competitors in our biomedical products and services business are larger than we are and may have greater capital, technical and other resources than we do; however, many are smaller and more regionalized.
 Of all of our businesses, we have the smallest relative share in the biosafety testing market, where the market leader is a well established company.
 Expansion by our competitors in other areas in which we operate could affect our competitive position.
-We generally compete on the basis of quality, reputation, and availability, which our international presence supports with strategically located facilities.
-Any erosion of our competitive advantage may decrease our revenues or limit our growth
+We generally compete on the basis of quality, reputation, and availability, which is supported by our international presence with strategically located facilities.
+However, it is possible that we may not be able to compete favorably in these areas in the future, and therefore, our revenues may decrease or our growth may be limited.